Re: [steering-discuss] Suggested blog about MC work and philosophy

 that we will have to review our application form.
 Some phrases are not

-link to our bylaws, so that you can check membership criteria as well
+link to our bylaws so that you can check that you meet the membership

-We also received some mails, asking why we need a membership
+We also received some mail messages asking why we need a membership

 application at all.
 Let me try to answer to some of those comments.

 Question: "Does the mean that unless we are 'members' of the